There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

 It has a cloakroom and reception where you could rent additional equipment like table tennis rackets for the nearby tables.

 You could find places where river currents are strong (the river Rhone is getting out of the lake close to the beach) and have fun trying to swim up the current or let the river flow to carry you around.

-It is especially interesting to visit Bains des Paquis in the summer because this is when you experience the so-called SUNRISE FESTIVAL.
+It is especially interesting to visit Bains des Paquis in the summer because this is when you can experience one of the particularly peculiar tourist attractions in Geneva the so-called SUNRISE FESTIVAL.